SC Albi

 Sporting Club Albigeois is a professional French rugby union club playing the third-level Nationale.
 During the past years it went back and forth between Top 14, the highest level of the French league system and the second-level Rugby Pro D2.
 Their last time in the Top 14 was for 2009–10 after winning the 2008–09 promotion playoffs.
 The previous one began in 2006 and came to an end after the 2007–08 season due to financial issues.
 Founded in 1907, the club plays at the Stadium municipal d'Albi (capacity 12,000).
 They wear black and yellow.
-They are based in Albi in Occitanie.
+They are based in Albi in the Tarn department of Occitanie.

 History

 Sporting Club Albigeois was founded in December 1906 as a sportsclub where, in addition to rugby, tennis and running were practiced.
 Their first title came in 1926 when they beat Stade Toulousain in the final of the highly competitive championnat des Pyrénées (Pyrénées league).

 In 1940, the Vichy regime forced towns with a population below 50,000 to merge their sports clubs in single entities.
 (UA Gaillac is another rugby union example).
 Vichy also targeted the professional rugby league and Albi was forced to bring together the two local clubs, S.C.
 Albi and R.C.
 Albi XIII under the name Albi Olympique.

 In 1945, each club went its way and recovered its previous name.
 In 1949, SC Albi reached the First Division.
 In 1955, it qualified for the playoffs, managing to oust the prestigious Racing Club de France in the first round, before going down to Romans in the round of 16.

 Until the 1980s, Albi went through regular ups-and-downs between the first and second divisions (Div 1 1961–1970, 1973–75, 1977–79, Div 2, 1957 – 1959, 1970–73, 1975–77, 1979–85).
 Their only notable performance was another playoff win against Toulouse in 1974.
 Albi remained in the second or third divisions until 2000.

 The millennium was very favourable for Albi.
 The club reached three consecutive third division finals, all lost, in 2000, 2001 et 2002, to FC Oloron Sainte-Marie, Oyonnax and Tours.
 However, the professional Pro D2 offered two promotion spots in 2002 and Albi was back in the second division.

 It took them four more years to take the last step.
 After finishing second to US Montauban in the 2006 regular season, they went on to beat AS Béziers and US Dax in the promotion playoffs and secure the final spot in the élite league Top 14.
 They remained in Top 14 until the 2007–08 season.
 Although they finished 12th that season, which would normally have kept them in the top flight, they were forcibly relegated to Pro D2 due to financial issues.